Computer Science Curriculum Intent

 - Ensure adequate revision is taking place in preparation for written examination

-- Encourage your child to spend quality time completing homework assignments
+- Encourage their children to spend quality time completing homework assignments